danvk/jpa-boggle/README.md

 In a word, "no." He didn't _prove_ anything.
 But I strongly suspect that his top ten list is accurate.
 Despite [significant effort], I have yet to find a higher scoring board than any of his.

 Beyond the results, are there any interesting ideas in his code?
 There's at least one, but to see it we have to wade through lots of cruft.
-JPA is a clever man, but he's not trained as a software developer, and so his code is a mixture of good ideas and reinventing the wheel.
+JPA is a clever man, but he's a self-taught software developer and his code is a mixture of good ideas and reinventing the wheel.

 This repo reworks his code to separate the wheat from the chaff.
+This document analyzes JPA's claims and tries to explain his code in a more understandable style than his blog posts.

 ## The Claim

 > The 10 Best Dense 5x5 Boggle Boards Beyond Reasonable Doubt

+I have doubts!

 > The Three Demonstration DeepSearch.c's That Are Not Quite An Arcane Academic Proof...
 But Are Well Beyond Good Enough

+My BoggleMax project is this "arcane mathematical proof."
+I don't think it's that "arcane" compared to the ADTDAWG!
+(More on that below.)

 > One fact needs to be made very clear right now.
 Even though DeepSearch.c considers only a fraction of the TWL06 lexicon, the global top ten list posted above is unequivocally equal to top ten analysis results for the entire TWL06 lexicon.
 If DeepSearch.c was attempting to isolate the best 10,000 boards, only then, would the lexicon shrink alter the results.
 The statement:  'Q' will never appear anywhere near the Boggle board top ten list for TWL06, is closer to a keen algorithm decision, than a modification of the lexicon being considered.

 This is definitely false!
-The 23rd best board contains a B.
+The 23rd best board contains a B. About 30% of the top 1000 boards contain characters outside of JPA's 14 letter alphabet.

 ## The Five Parts